offbynull/aligner/README.md

 * ~~subdivider, when finding the node in the slice that's being passed through, should first get the final weight of the graph, then TEST the bidiwalk'd weight at that node to see if it matches the final weight (USER MUST DEFINE TOLERANCE)~~ DONT NEED TO DO THIS the assumption with subdivider is that at least 1 node in each slice goes over max path, so it's fine just pulling out the max weight for a slice
 * ~~sliceable_pairwise_alignment_graph_backtracker use bidiwalker instead (make sure to update bidiwalker's logic to what's in backtracker)~~
 * ~~sliceable_pairwise_alignment_graph_backtracker randomized tests against pairwise_alignment_graph_backtracker~~

-* run profiler and optmize functions (some local alignment functions may be doing a ton of unneeded work -- e.g. get_outputs_full)
+* run profiler and optimize functions (some local alignment functions may be doing a ton of unneeded work -- e.g. get_outputs_full)
+* fix compiler warnings

 * Update get_in_degree() / get_out_degree() functions to calculate directly
 * Add concept checks to autos